DistributedCollective/sovryn-monorepo/CONTRIBUTING.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within DApp, please send an e-mail to Victor Creed via victor@sovryn.app.
+If you discover a security vulnerability within DApp, please send an e-mail to Victor Creed via creed-victor@protonmail.com.
 All security vulnerabilities will be promptly addressed.

-## Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Licence

-The Sovryn Monorepo is open-sourced software licensed under the [MIT license](LICENSE).